 - application fee.

 If the GFSC is content with the detailed submission, 'interim authorisation' is granted, normally subject to amendment or clarification of the draft constitutive documents.
-Before proceeding to the final stage and usually within 10 business days of receipt of the application, any amendments or clarifications are agreed with the GFSC.
+Before proceeding to the final stage, any amendments or clarifications are agreed with the GFSC.

-Certified copies of the final constitutive documents are filed with the GFSC together with the following, where relevant:
+Certified true copies of the final constitutive documents are filed with the GFSC together with the following where relevant:

-- manager's certificate (Class Q open-ended scheme); and
+- manager's certificate (Class Q open-ended schemes); and

 A formal letter of authorisation follows in a matter of days or, if prior arrangement is made with the GFSC, immediately.